medplum/medplum/examples/medplum-chart-demo/README.md

 2. Tasks
   The center panel shows list of the Task resource with a different focus resource.
-    - Each focus has is interactive to either review or fill out
+    - Each focus is interactive to either review or fill out
     - This example project demonstrates interactions of the following resources:
       - Questionnaire
       - QuestionnaireResponse